15 Unmissable Things To Do In Batavia, New York

 Birdwatchers flock here for glimpses of osprey and herons, while cross-country skiers take over the trails in winter.
 The Interpretive Nature Center adds an educational layer, showcasing local wildlife and ecosystems through interactive exhibits.
 Genesee County Park isn’t a polished tourist trap—it’s an authentic, working landscape where nature’s recovery story is told in every tree line and trail bend.
 This is where locals unplug and breathe.

-5. Taste the Local Delicacies at City Slickers Bar & Grill
+5. City Slickers Bar & Grill

 Location: 59 Main St, Batavia, NY 14020